Eccentric Irish Wedding Traditions and wonderful wedding blessings

 The Good Omen

-Be warned though, newly weds should never cross paths with funeral processions on their big day.
+However, newlyweds should never cross paths with funeral processions on their big day.
 This is considered bad luck but was probably more to do with respect than misfortune.

 Ward Off the Evil Spirits

-10 Irish Wedding traditions
+Irish Wedding Traditions | 10 Irish Wedding Traditions

-Traditional Irish wedding Blessings
+Traditional Irish Wedding Blessings

-• Sláinte chuig na fir, agus go mairfidh na mná go deo. [pronunciation: slawn-cha kwig nah fur, og-us guh mar-fig nah mnaw guh joe] (Health to the men and may the women live forever!)
+• Sláinte chuig na fir, agus go mairfidh na mná go deo. [pronunciation: slawn-cha kwig no fur, og-us guh mar-fig nah mnaw guh joe] (Health to the men and may the women live forever!)

 • Mo sheacht mbeannacht ort! [pronunciation: Muh shocked bannocked urt!]
 (My seven blessings on you!)